pangeneral/AsyncChecker/README.md

     java -jar AsyncChecker.jar [options]

-The command line options of Androlic are shown as following:
+The command line options of AsyncChecker are shown as following:

     -apkName	    The name of apk under analysis.
 For example, douyin.apk.
     -javaHome       The directory where rt.jar lies.
 For example, C:\\java\\lib\\rt.jar.
     -apkBasePath	    The directory where apk file lies.
 For example, D:\\test.
     -outputBasePath     The directory where the output file of Androlic lies.
     -androidPath	    The directory where android.jar lies.
-    -debugMode          Indicate whether Androlic is in debug mode.
+    -debugMode          Indicate whether AsyncChecker is in debug mode.
 Debug mode will output detailed path message which is time consuming.
 1 means yes, 0 means no. 0 by default.
-    -isJimpleOutput	    Indicate whether Androlic output jimple file or not.
+    -isJimpleOutput	    Indicate whether AsyncChecker output jimple file or not.
 1 means yes, 0 means no. 1 by default.
     -maxRunningTime	    The maximum running time of AsyncChecker.
 1800000 milliseconds (30 minutes) by default.
     -maxLoopUnrollNumber      The maximum unroll time when dealing with loop structure.
 1 by default.
     -maxPathNumber      The maximum path number during analysis.
 40000 by default.